MicrosoftDocs/quantum-docs/articles/azure-quantum-quotas.md

 # Azure Quantum quotas

-Azure Quantum quotas are limits of usage of the QPUs and optimization targets, that help you to prevent accidental cost overages.
-Quotas are based on plan selection and can be increased with a support ticket.
+Azure Quantum quotas are limits of usage of the QPUs and optimization targets that help you to prevent accidental cost overages while also preserving the integrity of their systems.
+Quotas are based on plan selection and can usually be increased with a support ticket.
 The usage tracked by quotas is not necessarily tied to a cost or credit, but it might be correlated.